prantlf/v-debug/README.md

 Tiny, simple and fast debug logging library.

 * No log levels - just enable or disable.
-* Enabling using for two-level namespaces.
+* Enabling using two-level namespaces.
 * Time duration from the previous or other log entry on the level of a microsecond.
 * Colourful output to standard error.